arras-energy/gridlabd-old/docs/Developers.md

   - [Wiki](https://source.gridlabd.us/wiki)
   - [Discussions](https://source.gridlabd.us/discussions)

-Developers should consult the [[/Developer/README]] for information about modifying and contributing to HiPAS GridLAB-D.
+Developers should consult the [[/Developer/README]] for information about modifying and contributing to Arras Energy.

-# Installing HiPAS GridLAB-D from source code
+# Installing Arras Energy from source code

 You can set up your system to host development and build GridLAB-D from source code using the installation script.